 Don't legislate: arbitrate!
-Singapore is becoming a world leader in dispute resolution outside the courtroom Page 26 organise themselves around the specialisations needs.
-In addition, because the law is based on staying ahead of new trends such as cryptocurprecedent, lawyers are trained to look backconducive to new thinking.
-Yet this year's Asia- Indian law firms that had 100-year-old brands.
-Pacific Innovative Lawyers report shows many Instead, he says, he looked at technological, their heads.
+Singapore is becoming a world leader in dispute resolution outside the courtroom Page 26 aw firms as professional service providers are not normally noted for their inventiveness.
+Unlike the Big Four accounting firms or top management consultancies, they tend to organise themselves around the specialisations of their own practice rather than their clients' needs.
+In addition, because the law is based on precedent, lawyers are trained to look backwards.
+This inward, retrospective focus is not conducive to new thinking.
+Yet this year's Asia-Pacific Innovative Lawyers report shows many indigenous firms are turning orthodoxies on their heads.